-- Council must be notified of the intent to burn by 10.30am on the morning of burning.
-The following information is required: - name, grid reference, rural address, nearest road and what you are burning (grass or stubble), time of commencement and number of hectares.
+- Council must be notified of the intent to burn by 10.30am on the morning of burning or by 3.00pm on Friday in

-- Fires may not be lit before 12 noon and must be extinguished before 12 midnight on the same day.
+- Fires MUST not be lit before 12 noon and MUST be extinguished before 12 midnight on the same day.

 - Only grass and stubble may be burnt.

-- In the event of the Grassland Fire Danger Index (GFDI) exceeding 20 this permit will be suspended until the GFDI is below 20.
+- In the event of the Grassland Fire Danger Index (GFDI) exceeding 20 burning off is not permitted.
 The onus is on the permit holder to monitor the GFDI. http://www.bom.gov.au/sa/forecasts/fire-map.shtml

 - Site is to be monitored for a minimum of 48hrs after the burn to minimise rekindling.